 Dr. Green has a special interest and extensive experience in treating athletic injuries of the hand and wrist.
 He was team physician for the Clark High School football team, and continues to treat high school and college athletes from the San Antonio area and surrounding communities.

-He is the hand surgery consultant for the San Antonio Spurs, and has treated numerous professional athletes, including members of the Dallas Cowboys, world class gymnasts, professional rodeo cowboys, and golfers on the PGA tour.
+He was the hand surgery consultant for the San Antonio Spurs, and has treated numerous professional athletes, including members of the Dallas Cowboys, world class gymnasts, professional rodeo cowboys, and golfers on the PGA tour.

 Dr. Green has edited a comprehensive textbook entitled Operative Hand Surgery (now in its 7th edition), which is used not only throughout the entire United States, but by hand surgeons invirtually every country in the world.
 Because of this book, Dr. Green has an international reputation in hand surgery and has been invited as a guest speaker to many foreign countries.
 He is also a past president of the American Society for Surgery of the Hand, and in 1997 was named the Distinguished Alumnus of his own residency training program, The New York Orthopaedic Hospital.
 He was also named the 2016 Distinguished Alumnus of his alma mater, Baylor College of Medicine.
 In 2019 the Bexar County Medical Society honored Dr. Green with their Golden Aesculapius Lifetime Service Award.